 Hire an officiant

-The first thing to do when planning your trip is hire a wedding officiant.
+The first thing to do when planning to elope in Shenandoah is to hire a wedding officiant.
 Don’t worry, it’s easier than you think.
 You can find one through the internet or ask your hotel reception desk if they can recommend someone (it’s a common request).
 You’re looking for someone who has experience performing weddings in Shenandoah and has knowledge of all necessary legal requirements for getting married in Virginia.
 The cost will vary depending on where you go, but on average expect to pay about $200 per ceremony without travel expenses included.

 Incorporate your interests/hobbies into your elopement

-- Go have a glass of wine at one of Virginia’s vineyards, wineries or breweries; this is the perfect way for you and your soon-to-be spouse (or spouse-to-be!) to enjoy each other’s company while sipping on some delicious drinks from Virginia’s finest.
+- Go have a glass of wine at one of Virginia’s vineyards, wineries or breweries.
+This is the perfect way for you and your soon-to-be spouse to enjoy each other’s company while sipping on some delicious drinks from Virginia’s finest.

 Afterwards, don’t forget about music!
 Put on some of your favorite tunes from your phone and dance around until sunset comes along with its glow of warmth on those last moments before darkness takes over everything again…

 - The town nearest to Shenandoah, Page County, has a courthouse in Luray.
 It’s located at 104 North Main Street and is open Monday through Friday from 8:30 am until 4 pm (closed for lunch).